By: Amy Dozier on April 4th, 2014

-The Benefits of a Total Rewards Philosophy Statement
+The Benefits of an Employee Total Rewards Philosophy Statement

-The Benefits of Creating a Total Rewards Philosophy
+The Benefits of Creating an Employee Total Rewards Philosophy Statement

 Total Rewards, as defined by WorldatWork, is “all of the tools available to the employer that may be used to attract, motivate and retain employees.
 Total rewards include everything the employee perceives to be of value resulting from the employment relationship.”

 Formalizing your philosophy does the following: